 Names: The genus, Rhamnus, is an old Greek name for Buckthorn.
 The species name, cathartica, refers refers to a purgative, which the berries are if eaten.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: Common Buckthorn is most easily confused with the native Alder-leaf Buckthorn, Rhamnus alnifolia, where the leaves also have serrated edges but differ with 6 to 7 pairs of leaf veins and the flowers are 5-parted.
-Another species is Glossy Buckthorn, Frangula alnus, whose leaves are not serrate, but shiny, and the berries develop along the branch going through a red stage before turning black, the flowers are 5-parted and the branches do not have thorns.
+Comparisons: Common Buckthorn is most easily confused with the native Alder-leaf Buckthorn, Rhamnus alnifolia, where the leaves also have serrated edges but differ with 5 to 7 pairs of leaf veins, the flowers are 5-parted and the stems are thorn-less.
+Another invasive species is Glossy Buckthorn, Frangula alnus, whose leaves are not serrate, but shiny, and the berries develop along the branch going through a red stage before turning black, the flowers are 5-parted and the branches do not have thorns.
 All three retain their green leaves late into autumn when most deciduous species have shed theirs.

 Above: 1st photo - The flowers occur in clusters around the leaf nodes.
-2nd photo - Individual male flowers are quite small with 4 stamens and 4 spreading lobes of the corolla.
+2nd photo - Individual male flowers are quite small with 4 stamens and 4 spreading lobes of the calyx.

-Below: The pistillate flowers have a style with a 4-parted tip.
-Below is a reddish nectar ring.
+Below: The pistillate flowers have a 4 styles united below the tip.
+Below around the ovary is a reddish nectar ring.

 Below: 1st photo - Leaf structure - toothed edges and blunt tips.
 2nd photo - Typical hedge use of Common Buckthorn.
 Trimming reduces the amount of berry production.